The Team of Future Challenges e.V.

-Isabel is co-founder of Irrepressible Voices.
+Isabel is co-founder of weye.info and Future Challenges e.V.
 She is a multimedia journalist (TV, print, web) and has been a director/ filmmaker for Arte TV and other channels.
 She studied literature & political science (B.A.) in Hamburg and visual anthropology (M.A.) in Barcelona.
 After working for several production companies she decided to switch from television to new media.
 Her work at the initiative on ‘human rights and internet’ revolved around the question of how the internet could enforce human rights.
 This initiative was conducted via the ‘Internet and Society Collaboratory’, of which she was the project manager.
 This work at Collaboratory led to the foundation of IV.
-She is also a campaigner and producer at Zentrum für Politische Schönheit, and is the editorial director of JPeople, an english-language art magazine published in Berlin and currently project management assistant to M100 Sanssouci Colloquium.
-At IV Isabel is responsible for strategic partnerships, communication and public relations.
+Currently she is project management assistant to M100 Sanssouci Colloquium and coordinates the M100 Young European Journalists workshop in cooperation with the Federa Foreign Office, Reporters without Borders and the European Youth Peess.
+At FC Isabel is responsible for strategic partnerships, communication and public relations.

 ” Twitter: @isacita